DanYellow/SamApp/README.md

 # In this branch
-- Correction of "exercices" from branch "master"
+- Correction of "exercices" from branch "advanced-techniques-1"
-- Delegate - You can't be good in iOS if you don't know this design pattern.
-It allows you to dispatch an event to all subscribers of the delegate
+- UIGestureRecongnizer - A powerful API to manage complex gesture (or simple)
-- NSLayoutContraints programmatically, yep !
+-
-- CALayer (little introduction to it)
-- Guard statement, an elegant alternative to if/else

 # Useful links